Roy Keane, the antichrist, and Sunderland AFC

 I have to say when the news broke about ‘Keano’ taking the helm at the ‘SOL’ I quietly thought the potential could be awesome - there is something special about that man.
 However as you pointed out there is a dark side to him and a dark corner of my mind shared your misgivings.
 Since then I have just closely watched, read, and discussed.
 Now I know I’m biased but over the years as a Sunderland fan I have witnessed so many false starts, lows and almosts that I should be addicted to antidepressants, but I’m now convinced that Roy keane will emerge as one of the most outstanding next generation managers.
 In my opinion Sunderland’s promotion struggle will be solved - only to be replaced with a new one…..
 Holding onto him.
 Whether I’m right or wrong only time will tell but believe me I know all the ingredients are there, just watch the Sunderland soufflé rise, Pete

-4. peter sunderland responds:
+4. peter sunderland says:

 hello me again as above ‘told you so’

-5. JackP responds:
+5. JackP says:

 I can’t deny he’s been doing a damn good job as Sunderland manager so far.
 I still can’t quite get over the Alf Inge Haaland thing, but he’s certainly had a good three-quarters of a season.